akshith6212/hostelform/README.md

 - Need to implement admin view. - Done
 - Need to also check if exporting is possible. - Done

+15th DEC
+- Changed routing scheme, now homepage is the login page.
+- Removed register view, but still the code is their in view.py.

 ### Pending
 - Import student data and test.